ttirtawi/cdk-template-ecs-on-ec2/README.md

         mode: ecs.AwsLogDriverMode.NON_BLOCKING
       }),
       environment: {
-        "TITLE": "Run container with Amazon ECS"
+        "TITLE": "Docker on ECS with Graviton EC2"
       },
     });
     ```

     Here is the explanation for each section of the code above:
     - We create Port Mapping configuration which declare the port on which our container will be listened at.
 The sample container image in this demo will listen at TCP port 8080.
+Adjust the port based on your Docker image specification.
     - We create Task Definition that will use AWS VPC as networking component.
 It means that every Task will have its own Elastic Network Interface and its VPC IP address.
 So each Task will inherit all VPC's capability such as NACL, Security Group, as wel as routing capability.
     - Then the main activity is to define container specification
       - Container image location